You will find lots of information below about the subject and how the department operates.

 Head of Computing

 Dependent on interest and ability, some of our pupils will be guided towards the GCSE in Computer Science, following the OCR specification.
-This comprises two examination papers and a practical project, all of which allow pupils to further their understanding of how computers work and the techniques used to write effective computer programs.
+This comprises two examination papers and experience of practical programming, all of which allow pupils to further their understanding of how computers work and the techniques used to write effective computer programs.
 This course is graded using the 9-1 system.

 Links